 Bob is an active member of numerous associations including the Association of Avian Veterinarians, the Association of Avian Veterinarians, Australasian Committee (AAVAC), Australian Veterinary Association (AVA), Unusual Pets and Avian Veterinarians (UPAV) Special Interest Group of the AVA, and the Australian and New Zealand College of Veterinary Scientists.
 Dr. Doneley currently serves as the President of the Avian Health Chapter of the Australian and New Zealand College of Veterinary Scientists.
 He is also the 2018 Vice-President of the AVA.
 Dr. Doneley also teaches a twice-yearly post-graduate course on backyard poultry medicine and surgery as well as webinars for UPAV.

 Dr. Doneley has authored two books on avian medicine.
 The popular text Avian Medicine and Surgery in Practice has been reprinted as a second edition and has also been translated into German.
-He has also contributed chapters to 10 other textbooks and published 42 papers in peer-reviewed literature.
+Bob has also contributed chapters to 10 other textbooks and published 42 papers in peer-reviewed literature.
 He is also a contributing author for a bimonthly column in the Australian Birdkeeper (ABK) Magazine and Vet’s Corner, a bimonthly article in the Parrot Society of Australia magazine.
-He has also contributed to chapters on health and disease in six books published by ABK on different genera of parrots.
+He has also contributed to chapters on health and disease in six books published by ABK on parrots.

 Dr. Doneley also finds time to present at four or five veterinary conferences each year.
 He also conducts regular continuing education or professional development events in avian medicine for the University of Queensland.
 Bob is also a presenter at the Aves International Avicultural Convention, held every second year for the last 20 years.
 He also speaks annually to the Parrot Society and he is a regular presenter at other bird clubs in southeastern Queensland.